ztrayl3/X-Riemannian/README.md

 # X-Riemannian
-Application of SHAP and XAI approaches to Riemannian Geometry based EEG classification
+Application of SHAP and XAI approaches to Riemannian Geometry based EEG classification.
+Research focuses are as follows:

+1. Apply SHAP to Riemannian Geometry to determine how it uses EEG features in MI EEG classification
+2. Compare RG SHAP to DL SHAP and more traditional classifiers
+3. Look at steps 1 & 2 in the context of both Single-Subject Multi-Session (MS) and Multi-Subject Single-Session (TL for Transfer Learning) EEG data to investigate RG performance in greater detail

+All datasets used for this analysis are property of INRIA Bordeaux and not public.